fricto/normalRandomGenerator/README.md

 This class generates normally distributed random numbers using the Box-Muller Transform.
 I am not a mathematician and do not understand the math, but [you can read about it on wikipedia](http://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) and explain it to me over beers.

 ##Version History
-###1.0.0 2013.11.22
+###0.0.1 2013.11.22
 First release.
 Generates random numbers in pairs and returns either a single value or an array of specified length.
+Still needs testing, and the grunt jobs need validated, and needs unit tests.